awsdocs/elb-application-load-balancers-user-guide/doc_source/target-group-register-targets.md

 + 172\.16\.0\.0/12 \(RFC 1918\)
 + 192\.168\.0\.0/16 \(RFC 1918\)

-**Limits**
-+ You cannot register the IP addresses of another Application Load Balancer in the same VPC\.
+You cannot register the IP addresses of another Application Load Balancer in the same VPC\.
 If the other Application Load Balancer is in a VPC that is peered to the load balancer VPC, you can register its IP addresses\.

+**IPv6 targets**
++ The IP addresses that you register must be within the VPC CIDR block or within a peered VPC CIDR block\.

 ------
 #### [ New console ]